Luzivog/Neuron/README.md

 ## ⚙️ Getting started
-Due to some python libraries not being supported by docker suck as "pywhatkit" I didn't set up a DockerFile.
+Due to some python libraries not being supported by docker such as "pywhatkit" I didn't set up a DockerFile.
 However, I'll try to make this installation easy.

 ### Clone repository